 First up is the Boyette Slave House.
 A lesser-known site, the house is located in rural Kenly, but not far off Hwy 222.
 I visited recently and took a look around.
 The site is just the small structure itself (it measures just 16x12x8 feet), a wayside side that provides some basic history of the structure, and a small, partial fence enclosing the building, but the site is very significant in terms of Black history.
 One of very few remaining slave dwellings, the house is a rare piece of history that could shed light on what life was like for enslaved people in the United States.
 The house is listed on the National Register of Historic Places, but is privately owned.

 Both the National Register nomination form and the wayside sign provide information about the Boyette family that owned the 400 acre farm that the slave dwelling was a part of, but less about the enslaved people who lived in the home.
-The names of several of the enslaved people owned by the Boyette family were included in George Boyett’s will, probated in 1852: Silvia, Caroline, Maryan, Alfred and James.
+The names of several of the people enslaved by the Boyette family were included in George Boyett’s will, probated in 1852: Silvia, Caroline, Maryan, Alfred and James.
 These names are included in a footnote in the National Register nomination form.

 According to the National Register nomination form, the house is estimated to have been built sometime between 1800 and 1852.
 The National Register nomination, filed in 1979, focuses on the house’s distinctive and rare architectural features–It is one of very few remaining examples of a “fragile and ancient” medieval building style brought to the United States by European colonists.
 This style features hewn planks joined together with full-dovetail notches and dowels.
 The chimney is an especially well-preserved example of a stick and mud chimney.
 This architectural style was common for slave dwellings in the 19th century, when more substantial structures had moved to less flammable materials for chimneys.
 Many slave dwellings were made of similar materials and in a similar style, but when slavery ended many were demolished or fell into disrepair, making this dwelling unique today.